hashicorp/design-system/website/docs/components/form/primitives/partials/guidelines/guidelines.md

 ### Form::CharacterCount

+!!!
+Info

+The character count is not coupled with the invalid state of the field.
+Instead, it is the responsibility of the consumer to implement validation at the application-level.
+!!!

 Use a character count to communicate the current length of the value in an input and whether it meets or exceeds the length requirements passed to the component.
 The component accepts multiple arguments to set length requirements and exposes several computed values to support custom messages.
-Visit the [code](/components/form/primitives?tab=code#formcharactercount-1) documentation for more details. <!-- TODO: ensure that this link is correct -->
+Visit the [code](/components/form/primitives?tab=code#formcharactercount-1) documentation for more details.

 #### Default messages